I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Her dad, Ray (Toby Huss), serves as gentle comic relief and a symbol that Karen and Allyson live an ideal, stable life, despite being plagued by Laurie’s history.

 Most compelling of all is Michael himself, reprised partly by Nick Castle, who portrayed The Shape in the original Halloween (1978).
 True to the franchise, we never see more than a glimpse of Michael unmasked except from behind.
-It’s obvious that he’s in his 60’s with his white hair and stubbly beard, yet his presence is just as threatening as ever with his tight stance, massive height, and silent disposition.
+It’s obvious that he’s way beyond his prime with his white hair and stubbly beard, yet his presence is just as threatening as ever with his tight stance, massive height, and silent disposition.
 He knows how to overtake a shot with just subtle body language.

 Once he’s on the loose, the franchise's iconic tracking shots commence, the audience stalking with Michael over his shoulder, though he isn’t the patient attacker that he was in the first film.
 He just goes for it, blending in with the trick-or-treaters before making his way from house to house, picking up a butcher knife and slaughtering everyone he encounters.